Are Museums Your Vacation Jam? Let’s Check Some Out!

 Have you ever watched a glass blowing?
 It’s truly memorizing and so cool!
 If you head to the Corning Museum of Glass you can witness the production site for Thomas Edison’s first hand-blown glass light bulbs.

 There are stunning exhibitions, glassmaking demonstrations, and hands-on activities!
-You can even make your own glass!
-Definitely book your spot ahead of time.
+You can even make your glass!
+Book your spot ahead of time.
 It takes about 3 to 4 hours to explore and enjoy this beautiful museum in one of the most adorable towns in Upstate New York.

 9. The Rockwell Museum